Kendo Nagasaki

-Kendo Nagasaki is a professional wrestling ring name, used as a gimmick of that of a Japanese Samurai warrior with a mysterious past and even supernatural powers of hypnosis.
-The name derives from the modern martial art of Japanese fencing (Kendo), and Nagasaki is the name of a city on the south-western coast of Kyūshū, site of the second use of the atomic bomb, as well as an ancient family name in Japan.
+Kendo Nagasaki is a professional wrestling ring name that has been used by two different individuals.
+The character is portrayed as a Japanese Samurai warrior with a mysterious past and supernatural powers of hypnosis.
+The name derives from the modern martial art of Japanese fencing (Kendo), and the site of the second use of the atomic bomb (Nagasaki).

 Although the masked British version portrayed by Peter Thornley remains a household name in his home country, most American and Japanese wrestling fans primarily associate the name "Kendo Nagasaki" and related imagery with the face-painted version portrayed by Kazuo Sakurada.
-The success of both Thornley and Sakurada has spawned an assortment of other wrestlers with characters inspired by, or simply impersonating. the gimmick.
+The success of both Thornley and Sakurada has spawned an assortment of other wrestlers with characters inspired by, or simply impersonating, the gimmick.

 Peter Thornley

-The original and best-known use of the gimmick is by the British wrestler who made his name in ITV's World of Sport.
+The original use of the gimmick is by the British wrestler who made his name in ITV's World of Sport.
 He started professional wrestling in November 1964, and became a household name in Britain after his television debut in 1971.
 He also toured Japan in 1968 (under the alternative ring name Mr Guillotine) and North America in 1972, wrestling for Stu Hart's Stampede Wrestling where he held the promotion's North American title, as well as Don Owen's Pacific Northwest Wrestling and was being recruited by Verne Gagne's AWA before having to return home due to a family bereavement.
-Back home in Britain, he achieved even greater fame due to his 1975–1977 feud with the tag team of future mutual arch enemies Big Daddy and Giant Haystacks, as well as his December 1977 televised voluntary unmasking ceremony.
+Back home in Britain, he achieved greater fame because of 1975–1977 feud with the tag team of future mutual arch enemies Big Daddy and Giant Haystacks, as well as his televised voluntary unmasking ceremony in December 1977.

 After retiring in 1978, he briefly came back in 1981 before returning more permanently in 1986 as lead heel of All Star Wrestling during their brief two years of ITV coverage.
 This triggered a second period of major success continuing even after the end of wrestling on ITV until Nagasaki retired again in 1993.
-Since that time, he has made further comebacks with All Star Wrestling in 2000-2001 and 2022, New Generation Wrestling in 2012 and LDN Wrestling in 2008 and 2024-preset.
+Since that time, he has made further comebacks with All Star Wrestling in 2000-2001 and 2022, New Generation Wrestling in 2012 and LDN Wrestling in 2008 and 2024-present.